Stock Market Prediction via Deep Learning Techniques: A Survey: Conclusion

 \section{Conclusion}

-This paper provides the first in-depth analysis of the most significant research on deep learning-based stock market prediction.
-We propose a taxonomy for classifying and clustering previous works on stock market prediction.
-We also provide an overview of existing primary solutions to prediction issues, evaluation metrics, and datasets.
-We also discuss the open issues and some of the most promising future works in machine learning on stock market prediction.
-We hope this survey gives readers thorough guidance on stock market prediction using deep learning.
+In this paper, we present a comprehensive examination of the most prominent studies on utilizing deep learning for stock market prediction.
+To aid in understanding and organizing previous research in this area, we propose a classification system for categorizing and grouping similar works.
+Additionally, we provide an overview of current primary methods, evaluation metrics, and datasets used in stock market prediction.
+We also explore open questions and highlight promising future directions for machine learning research in stock market prediction.
+Through this survey, we aim to provide readers with a thorough understanding of the use of deep learning in stock market prediction.